einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

   }
 }{% endhighlight %}

-This is called _nesting_ (also referred to as _branching_).
+This is called _nesting_.
 We can _nest_ one pair of brackets inside another.

-This means we can also _nest_ blocks of code _inside_ other blocks of code.
+This means we can also _nest_ blocks of code _inside_ other blocks of code; in order to create our "branches".
 Which is great, because we need this to reproduce the flowchart above.
 This is what we want!

 Try placing your cursor next to one of your left opening brackets.
 It should <span style="background-color: #FFFF00; color: #000000;">highlight</span> (or in many cases <ins>underline</ins>) both your opening bracket AND the corresponding closing bracket, which further helps you keep track of your code; not only does it help draw your eyes to the right place, it also makes sure you haven't forgotten your closing bracket!